Welcome to day 15.

 Woodcuts are a bit different.
 First they are a relief print, meaning the black lines you see is what is NOT cut away.
 The raised portion is the part that will be inked.
 So, as you look at these prints realize that the white areas are what was carved out.
 This is the opposite of the engraving process.
 Also, the print will be in reverse once printed.

 The artist, in this case Durer, would make the very detailed drawing.
 He would not be doing the carvings.
 The workshop would have craftsmen who were highly skilled in carving and in the use of the tools needed.
-The wood would be very carefully chosen, as grains ect. can make carving challenging.
+The wood would be very carefully chosen, as grains as well as other features of wood can make carving challenging.
 The carving would be a collaborative effort between the artist and the carver.

 I would strongly suggest enlarging these as you are looking at them to appreciate how the shading, perspective, and depth was achieved, Albrecht became an expert at cross-hatching.
 That is where lines run horizontally and vertically making hatch marks.
 Depending on how close together they are, they can create differences in shading.